-China by design: Connectivity and semiconductors has been added to your bookmarks.
+China by design: Connectivity and semiconductors has been saved

 China’s advances in 5G and semiconductors give it an edge in machine vision and machine learning.
 Those technological advances are firing up the country's ambition of greater independence and control over its own destiny, say Deloitte’s Paul Lee and Chris Arkenberg.